Smart Meters - not so smart!

 In 2009, Victoria became the first state in Australia to introduce smart meters.
 In time, all states will be involved through the National Smart Meter Rollout, though they are being installed in other states if you have a grid connected solar system.
 Smart meters enable the utility companies to measure and record remotely how much electricity you use at different times of the day and week.
 As such they will be able to charge different rates for different times of the day, week and year.
-In order to be able to read your meter remotely, a pulsed radiofrequency is emitted several times per day (some say up to 6 times however this varies depending upon whom you talk to) using mobile phone technology in the range of 915 to 928MHz and 2.4GHz.
-Whilst these frequencies are within the Australian guidelines, our exposure standards fare poorly when compared with other countries.
-This is not good for individuals who are electrically sensitive.
-Given that it is mandatory, consumers are powerless to stop the installation of these devices.
-In 2010, the Netherlands prevented a bill making smart meters compulsory - Australia should do the same.
+In order to be able to read your meter remotely, a pulsed radiofrequency is emitted (some say up to 6 times however my readings indicate the equivalent of an SMS is emitted every minute) using mobile phone technology in the range of 915 to 928MHz.
+The Smart Meter will communicate with a new generation of appliances referred to as Smart Appliances which will enable the power company to operate your appliances remotely.
+Putting aside the privacy violation and fire hazard risks that this entails, from an adverse health effect this means that your exposure to this type of electromagnetic energy will increase significantly as these appliances are rolled out.
+Consequently an increasing number of countries including the Netherlands have not made smart meters compulsory.

 8 reasons why they should NOT be compulsory!